-Jobs for health information technicians, including cancer registrars, are expected to be in demand during the coming years; positions in the field are predicted to rise 22% from 2012-2022, according to the BLS.
-In 2013, the BLS listed the median annual salary of health information technicians, including cancer registrars, at $34,970.
+Jobs for medical records and health information technicians, including cancer registrars, are expected to be in demand during the coming years; positions in the field are predicted to rise 11% from 2018-2028, according to the BLS.
+In 2018, the BLS listed the median annual salary of medical records and health information technicians, including cancer registrars, at $40,350.

 Cancer registrars typically need some relevant work experience and post-secondary training in cancer information management.
 Certification is optional; it can be achieved after meeting the established requirements and passing an exam.
 Computers skills and accuracy are essential for this occupation.